ROZALIYA0206/whitepaper/technical.md

 * Ability to work with community members who want to build on top of our finance platform using our Developer Toolkit.

+#### Blueprint Smart Contracts

+Simple description of a Blueprint creation:

+John accesses the Hedge application, undertakes technical analysis on the BTCUSD chart and decides to post the dynamics of a trade he is going to make.
+He clicks “Create Blueprint” then enters the follow data:

+* Expiry of the smart contract - When does this trade end?
+* Category - What kind of product is it (cryptocurrency, token, equity, ETF, option, etc.)?
+* Entry and Exit points - At what price does this trade start and finish?
+* Address - Where will the RBLX tokens be distributed if this trade is successful?

+The remaining data will be automatically populated based on the fundamentals of the Blueprint:

+* Potential gain - The percentage of gain between the entry and exit points.
+* Blueprint buy-in price (See Appendix.)
+* Ranking impact (See Appendix.)

 # 7. Upgrading and Maintaining the Protocol